-Humans are weird, we can describe other things better than ourselves.
+Humans are weird, and we can describe other things better than ourselves.

 Read also Basic Tips For Writing Administrative Assistant Resume

-It’s no secret that we tend to over exaggerate things when it comes to speaking about ourselves.
+It’s no secret that we tend to exaggerate things when it comes to speaking about ourselves.

-Even more so when it comes to writing our own resume.
+Even more so when it comes to writing our resume.

 But it isn’t always the case.

-I’ve seen so many people fluffing up their achievements about projects, speaking about how they managed the team when they completely miss the plot.
+I’ve seen so many people fluffing up their achievements about projects, speaking about how they managed the team when they completely missed the plot.

-It’s not so much as how much you write, but rather succinct you write it.
+It’s not so much as how much you write, but relatively brief you write it.

 For example, in the course of my career, I’ve seen job descriptions that look something like this:

-I was chosen from a select pool of candidates by upper management to look through the different segments of the market, where I oversaw the team’s success to powering through our objectives.
+I was chosen from a select pool of candidates by upper management to look through the different segments of the market, where I oversaw the team’s success in powering through our objectives.